KIPAC/Physics89L/docs/syllabus.md

 ### Classroom expectations
 There will be a lot of discussion in this class.
 Students are expected to engage with others in a respectful manner.
 This includes thoughtfully sharing their ideas, but also listening to others' contributions.
 It is our highest priority that the classroom is a welcoming place to engage in academic discussions.
 Please read through this list of [guidelines](social.html).

+## Contact and Legal

+All materials Copyright 2021 Eric Charles, Ryan Linehan and Benjamin Navid Safvati and distributed for copying and extension under the GPLv3 License, unless otherwise noted.

+Mod.
+Physics 89L Spring 2023 Ann Wang